 As it stands right now, Orienteering Ottawa is planning on going ahead with youth programs (FUNdamentals, Learn to Train, Adventure Program) this fall.
-Although we are hoping to run a more regular program format with fewer Covid-19 modifications (i.e. more participants, large groups, a wider variety of activities), that will ultimately depend on what specific social distancing rules the provincial government will be enforcing by that time.
+We are planning on running programs with minimal Covid-19 modifications (i.e. more participants, large groups, a wider variety of activities), but that will ultimately depend on what specific social distancing rules the provincial government will be enforcing by that time.
 If you are curious what our COVID-19 programs looked like last year see here.

 Our Adventure Program is our non-competitive program for boys and girls aged 10 to 18 years old who don’t want to join our competitive Train to Train program but still want to continue past Learn to Train.
 As a non-competitive program the primary focus is on providing a fun social setting while teaching orienteering skills and providing fun orienteering and adventure sport challenges that push participants’ boundaries.

 - Trail running skills